alwell/Book_details/uln.md

 First 10 Jottings out of 276:

-1.1 Zoom jottings 1
+1.1 Zoom jottings 1,
-Conditions
+Conditions;
-1.2 Zoom jottings 2
+1.2 Zoom jottings 2,
-The Best Medicine
+The Best Medicine;
-1.3 Zoom jottings 3
+1.3 Zoom jottings 3,
-Taking Refuge
+Taking Refuge;
-1.4 Zoom jottings 4
+1.4 Zoom jottings 4,
-The Examination
+The Examination;
-1.5 Zoom jottings 5
+1.5 Zoom jottings 5,
-Asavas
+Asavas;
-1.6 Zoom jottings 6
+1.6 Zoom jottings 6,
-What is Vinaya?
+What is Vinaya?;
-1.7 Zoom jottings 7
+1.7 Zoom jottings 7,
-The Truths
+The Truths;
-1.8 Zoom jottings 8
+1.8 Zoom jottings 8,
-Understanding has to Develop
+Understanding has to Develop;
-1.9 Zoom jottings 9
+1.9 Zoom jottings 9,
-What is Practice?
+What is Practice?;
-1.10 Zoom jottings 10
+1.10 Zoom jottings 10,
-The Meaning of Reality
+The Meaning of Reality.

 **Keywords** abhidhamma; buddhism; mindfulness; meditation; vipassana; insight